SPARTAN: A Sparse Transformer World Model Attending to What Matters: Background

 \section{Background}

 We begin this section by introducing our problem setting and providing a brief outline of causal graphical models and causal discovery methods.
 These are then discussed in relation to our motivation in section~\ref{sec: causal_world_model}, where we note in particular the role of causality in world models.
 The goal of our work is to learn a causal model that predicts future states from observation.
 In order to model interventions, we train our model on a set of intervened environments with \textit{unknown} intervention targets.
 Specifically, the training data of our model consists of observation sequences sampled from different environments $\{\mathbf{x}^0, \mathbf{x}^1, ..., \mathbf{x}^T, I\}$, where $x^t$ is the observation at timestep $t$ and $I$ is the environment index.
-Here, each environment is obtained by altering the dynamics of the system such as changing the friction of an object.
-We assume access to a representation model that maps observations to latent states.
-We further assume that the latent state space, $\mathcal{S}$ can be factorised, $\mathcal{S}=\mathcal{S}_i \times ... \times \mathcal{S}_N$, such that each $\mathcal{S}_i$ represents the state of an entity such as an object in the scene.
-Examples of such representation models include object-centric models \cite{slot_attention, engelcke2021genesisv2, Engelcke2020GENESIS:, wu2023obpose} or disentangled causal representations \cite{1911.10500,lippe2022citris, Lachapelle2021DisentanglementVM,Leebetal23,Eastwoodetal23} where each $\mathcal{S}_i$ is an object slot or a causal variable respectively.
+Here, an intervention amounts to altering the dynamics such as changing the friction of an object.
+We assume access to a representation model that maps observations to factored latent states. $\mathcal{S}=\mathcal{S}_i \times ... \times \mathcal{S}_N$, such that each $\mathcal{S}_i$ is an embedding that represents the state of an entity such as an object in the scene.
+Examples of such representation models include object-centric models \citep{slot_attention, engelcke2021genesisv2} or disentangled causal representations \citep{1911.10500,lippe2022citris,Leebetal23} where each $\mathcal{S}_i$ is an object slot or a causal variable respectively.
 Our aim is to learn a transition function $p(s^{t+1}|s^t)$ that captures the local causal structure.